Fort Smith, Northwest Territories: Geography

 The town is approximately 300 km southeast of Yellowknife, the territorial capital.
 The park headquarters for Wood Buffalo National Park is located in Fort Smith.
 The headquarters and Thebacha Campus of Aurora College is located in Fort Smith; it is the largest of the three campus locations in the Northwest Territories.
 Fort Smith is located in the South Slave Region (administrative) and Region 5, Northwest Territories (census division).
 The town was previously in the Fort Smith Region census division.

 Fort Smith is accessible all year long via the Fort Smith Highway.
 A winter road operates for several months to connect Fort Smith to Fort Chipewyan and from there to Fort McMurray.
 An all-weather road named Pine Lake Road links Fitzgerald.

 Climate

 Fort Smith has a dry continental subarctic climate (Koppen: Dfc) with very long winters combined with warm but relatively short summers.

-The highest temperature ever recorded in Fort Smith was 39.9 C on June 30, 2021.
+The highest temperature ever recorded in Fort Smith was 39.9 C on June 30, 2021, breaking the previous record of 39.4 C on July 18, 1941.
 The coldest temperature ever recorded was -57.2 C on December 26, 1917.
 These are both the hottest and coldest temperatures ever recorded in the Northwest Territories.